 Structured workplace learning recognition

-A workplace learning record booklet for VCE VET Integrated Technologies is currently under development.
+A Workplace Learning Record booklet for VCE VET Integrated Technologies is available.

 VCE VET Integrated Technologies State Reviewer